Skip to main content

 The Oregon Medical Board (Board) provides this information to answer questions often asked by licensees under investigation.
 If you have other questions, please contact the Board or the investigator assigned to you.

 The Board’s mission is to protect the health, safety and wellbeing of Oregon citizens by regulating the practice of medicine.
-As a result, the Board investigates complaints against Medical Doctors (MD), Doctors of Osteopathic Medicine (DO), Doctors of Podiatric Medicine (DPM), Physician Assistants (PA) and Acupuncturists (LAc).
+As a result, the Board investigates complaints against Medical Doctors (MD), Doctors of Osteopathic Medicine (DO), Doctors of Podiatric Medicine (DPM), Physician Associates (PA) and Acupuncturists (LAc).

 Overview